tedneward/Azgaarnoth/Creatures/Cattle.md

 >- **Challenge** 2
 >___
 >#### Actions
->***Gore.***.
-Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
+>***Gore.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 14 (2d8 + 5) piercing damage.
 If the aurochs moved at least 20 feet straight toward the target immediately before the hit, the target takes an extra 9 (2d8) piercing damage, and the target must succeed on a DC 15 Strength saving throw or be knocked prone if it is a creature.
 >

 ---